-- 1 Orientation of Building Building(s) should be designed to strengthen an internal logic for the site to define frontage of internal streets and open spaces.
-Building entries and fronts should be placed to activate the adjacent space - 2 Transitions and Buffers Transitions in building massing should be used to strengthen views and reduce building scale near property buffers to reduce the visual impact of the development as viewed from outside of the property - 3 Complementary Building Forms -Complement adjacent structures and create compatibility across multiple structures or building types while avoiding repetition of the same type uniformly.
-Create a consistent design vocabulary that is applied with invention - Height Variation in building height should be used strategically within the development to add visual interest through perspective, depth, and overlapping forms to reduce repetition, and optimize views within the development
+- 21 Orientation of Building Building(s) should be designed to strengthen an internal logic for the site to define frontage of internal streets and open spaces.
+Building entries and fronts should be placed to activate the adjacent space. - 22 Transitions and Buffers Transitions in building massing should be used to strengthen views and reduce building scale near property buffers to reduce the visual impact of the development, particularly near single family homes which may abut the property. - 23 Complementary Building Forms -Complement adjacent structures and create compatibility across multiple structures or building types while avoiding repetition of the same type uniformly.
+Create a consistent design vocabulary that is applied with invention. - 24 Height Variation in building height should be used strategically within the development to add visual interest through perspective, depth, and overlapping forms to reduce repetition, and optimize views within the development.